 A receding hairline is the main reason why many men want to lower their hairline with hair transplant surgery.
 When a receding or uneven hairline occurs, it blurs the frame of the face and can change your appearance, making you look older or more gaunt.
 This often leads to people requesting very low or very high hairlines when seeking a hair transplant.

 Your hair transplant team will of course take your desired hairline into consideration when they design it.
 However, it’s important to note that some people request a hairline that will look unnaturally low.

 It’s great to have an idea of how you want your finished hair to look but it’s also a good idea to listen to the experts and follow their advice.
 That way, you’ll get a great, natural-looking hairline that’s just the right height.

 Nobody has the perfect hairline.
 A very straight, flat or low hairline can look unnatural.
 Instead, you and your surgeon should find the right balance between where your hairline is positioned and its shape.
 This will help better frame your face, making sure your hair transplant looks natural.

-There are many factors to consider when planning a hairline, such as the type of hair, natural hairline curvature, insertion angle and number of follicles.
+There are many factors to consider when planning a hairline, such as the type of hair, natural hairline curvature, insertion angle, and number of hair follicles.
 It’s about finding the balance between all factors to ensure great results.